TimUnderhay/xsoar-incident-creator/README.md

 The client is not distributed in pre-built form, so to run it for the first time, one must either start the Angular client in development mode or build the client using the below instructions.
 If running in development mode, this means that one will have two servers running - both the Node.js server and the Angular compiler / server.

 1. Install Node.js.
 This is beyond the scope of this Readme.
-2. Clone this repository by running `git clone https://github.com/tundisto/demisto-incident-importer.git`.
+2. Clone this repository by running `git clone https://github.com/tundisto/xsoar-incident-creator.git`.
 2. Install all necessary packages by running `npm install && cd server && npm install && cd ..` from the cloned repo's directory.
 3. Start the Node.js server by running `npm run server`.
 4. In a separate terminal, start the Angular compiler using `npm start`.

-### Demisto API Key
+### XSOAR API Key

-Before this app can be used, An API key must first be generated within Demisto. using `Settings -> Integrations -> API Keys -> Get Your Key`.
-Enter this key and the server infornation into the Demisto Servers section of the app.
+Before this app can be used, An API key must first be generated within Cortex XSOAR. using `Settings -> Integrations -> API Keys -> Get Your Key`.
+Enter this key and the server infornation into the XSOAR Servers section of the app.

 ## Running the Node.js server